 Megan Liller Krivchenia is a retired family therapist and currently works as a mediator with people who are parenting separately.
 She resides in Williamstown, WV.
 She is the mother of five children and sixteen grandchildren.
 She did her undergraduate studies at Case University in Cleveland, OH and at Marietta College in Marietta, OH.
 She received her graduate degree from Ohio University in Athens, OH.
 She co-edited the Wising Up Press Anthology Love After 70.

-Kat Meads has published books of poetry and prose, including Little Pockets of Alarm, Not Waving, The Invented Life of Kitty Duncan and Born Southern and Restless.
-Her fifth novel, For You, Madam Lenin, was published in October 2012 by Livingston Press at the University of West Alabama.
+Kat Meads has published numerous books of poetry and prose, including Little Pockets of Alarm, Not Waving, The Invented Life of Kitty Duncan, Born Southern and Restless, and For You, Madam Lenin.
+Her most recent book 2:12 a.m.: Essays was published by the Stephen F. Austin University Press.
 She has received writing awards from the National Endowment for the Arts, the California Arts Council, the Silicon Valley Arts Council and writing residencies at the Fine Arts Work Center in Provincetown, Yaddo, Millay Colony, and the Montalvo Center for the Arts.
 Her short story “The End of Something (Maybe Love)” won Chelsea magazine’s national fiction competition, and her short plays have been produced in Los Angeles and New York.
 She teaches in Oklahoma City University’s low-residency Red Earth MFA program. (www.katmeads.com)

 Shahidah Muhammad lives in